 Sacagawea’s tribal homeland lay in the Rocky Mountain country far to the west, and she spoke both the Shoshone and Minitari dialects.
-Lewis and Clark decided to hire Charbonneau and Sacagawea to accompany them, acting as guides and interpreters.
+Lewis and Clark hired Charbonneau and Sacagawea to accompany them as guides and interpreters.
 Sacagawea’s son was born at Fort Mandan in February, and when the expedition set out again in April, the young family joined the expedition.

-Along the way, Sacagawea proved even more helpful than they had initially thought, as she also acted as a peacemaker and negotiated for horses and supplies along the way.
+Along the way, Sacagawea proved even more helpful than they had initially thought, as she acted as a peacemaker and negotiated for horses and supplies.

 In November 1805, some 18 months after leaving St. Louis, Lewis spotted Mt.
 Hood, a mountain known to be very close to the ocean.
 However, winter was upon them, so they soon set up a permanent winter dwelling south of the Columbia River, near present-day Astoria, Oregon, which they called Fort Clatsop.
 The expedition spent the self-described long, wet winter preparing for the trip home by boiling salt from the ocean and hunting elk and other wildlife.

-The explorers started their journey home on March 23, 1806, and on their return, Lewis and Clark split up.
+The explorers started their journey home on March 23, 1806, and Lewis and Clark split up on their return.
 Clark led one group up the Yellowstone River, while Lewis led another group into North Central Montana and the Province of Alberta.
-In August, they met on the Missouri River and arrived back in St. Louis on September 23, 1806.
+They met on the Missouri River in August and arrived back in St. Louis on September 23, 1806.

 Although the expedition failed to find the Northwest Passage, it significantly increased knowledge of the nation’s newly acquired territory and opened the doors to westward settlement.

-Many people follow the trail by auto, while the more adventurous can still find many sections that encourage boating, biking, or hiking.
+Many people follow the trail by auto, while the more adventurous can still find many sections encouraging boating, biking, or hiking.